Living History Characters Available (In Chronological Order)

 Ironman, Go West (Jack Adair, 1859 Blacksmith/Oregon Trail Emigrant)

 Find Jack Adair, a blacksmith and former Pennsylvania ironworker, on the streets of St. Louis as he gathers a crowd to talk about answering the call to “Go West” on the Oregon Trail.
 Hear stories of cholera, alkali water, breakdowns and feuds among those following the cry of “manifest destiny”.

 This portrayal of a contracted civilian boss of a 25-wagon supply train interprets the vital, but often disregarded, role of supplying the armies (both Union and Confederate) during the American Civil War.
-Dressed in authentic clothing of the period, “Skinner” is complete with horse and mule smells, manure-covered boots, a mud-stained slouch hat, and the attitude of a bald-headed full-bearded man who gets along better with horses and mules than colonels and generals.
-Depending on the venue, “Skinner” Tubbs can come to your event or site with a detailed compact three-panel exhibit which includes photographs and information on the muleskinners, wagon types, the value that horses and mules provided during the Civil War, the pain/frustration of working with mules and the life of an army mule and horse.
+Dressed in authentic clothing of the period, “Muley” is complete with horse and mule smells, manure-covered boots, a mud-stained slouch hat, and the attitude of a bald-headed full-bearded man who gets along better with horses and mules than colonels and generals.
+Depending on the venue, “Muley” Tubbs can come to your event or site with a detailed compact three-panel exhibit which includes photographs and information on the muleskinners, wagon types, the value that horses and mules provided during the Civil War, the pain/frustration of working with mules and the life of an army mule and horse.
 Click for more information.

 At the Ready!
 (Oliver Willcox Norton, 1862-1865 Civil War Bugler)